reinhart1010/nix/docs/en/common/rails.md

 # rails

 A server-side MVC framework written in Ruby.
-Some subcommands such as `rails generate` have their own usage documentation.
+Some subcommands such as `generate` have their own usage documentation.
 More information: <https://guides.rubyonrails.org/command_line.html>.

 - Create a new rails project: